World-Check One API

 Getting Started with Postman

-There may be several different tools, code examples, and libraries that you can use to make a request to WC1 API, but we are going to use the Postman tool here to simplify the process.
+There may be several different tools, code examples, and libraries that you can use to make a request to World-Check One API.
+We are going to use the Postman tool in this developer portal for all the examples.
 Postman is a desktop and web application that allows you to make HTTP requests to a REST API from a graphical user interface.
-We recommend using Postman with the WC1 API endpoints when exploring the APIs functionality, as well as when you are troubleshooting issues with your application.
+We recommend using Postman to explore the API’s functionality, and when you are troubleshooting issues.

 Note: This is by no means an endorsement of Postman, it is just an example to get you started.
 Feel free to use any other tool or REST client that you may prefer.